Boston City Hall: Proposed changes

 In 2001, some City Hall workers complained that they were suffering from sick building syndrome.
 However, consultants hired by the city "did not identify any building-wide or acute air-quality issues."

 Since 2006, a number of proposals have been made to modify City Hall or to demolish it and replace it with a new building on another site.

 On December 12, 2006, Boston Mayor Thomas Menino proposed selling the current city hall and adjacent plaza to private developers and moving the city government to a site in South Boston.
 Amid his plans, in April 2007, the Boston Landmarks Commission reviewed a petition to make the building a city landmark, supported by a group of architects and preservationists.
 On July 10, 2008, a Landmarks Commission official said that the petition to designate the building as a landmark had been accepted for study, giving the building pending landmark status.
+On December 10, 2024, The Landmarks Commission voted to officially designate City Hall as a protected Boston Landmark.
 Members of the group Citizens for City Hall also opposed Mayor Menino's plan to build a new City Hall on the South Boston waterfront because it would be a major inconvenience for tens of thousands of city residents.
 In December 2008, Menino suspended his plan to move City Hall as the Great Recession set in, stating, "I can't consciously move ahead on a major project like this at this time."

 An advocacy group, Friends of Boston City Hall, was established to help develop support for preserving and enhancing City Hall and improving the Plaza.
 In 2010, the Boston Society of Architects held a competition for ideas for modifying City Hall.
 In March 2011, plans were announced to rethink the building and its surrounding plaza.